What is Acoustic Neuroma?

-Acoustic neuroma is a benign tumour that develops in the vestibular nerve, which lies very close to the auditory nerve.
-The vestibular nerve is responsible for balance, and the auditory nerve is responsible for hearing.
-The acoustic neuroma starts from schwann cells which cover the nerve and is sometimes therefore called a schwannoma.
-It is usually a slow-growing tumour and does not spread from its original site within the brain.
+Acoustic neuroma is a benign tumour that grow within the vestibular nerve, which lies around the auditory nerve.
+The vestibular nerve helps for the balancing of the body, and the auditory nerve is responsible for hearing.
+The acoustic neuroma tumor starts within schwann cells which cover the nerve.
+Slow growing benign tumour usually stays in the same position in that part of the brain.

-The nervous system consists of the brain and the spinal cord, and all the connections these have with the various tissues of the body.
-Most nerves in the body are connected first to the spinal cord, which runs through the space within each vertebra, and then to the brain.
-There are 12 pairs of nerves which arise directly from the brain and pass through openings in the skull to reach their locations.
-These are called the cranial nerves.
+The nervous system starts from the brain to spinal cord, then it flow to the other parts of the body.
+Most nerves are connected first to the spinal cord, which runs through the space within each vertebra, and then to the brain.
+12 pairs of nerves which arise directly from the brain then pass into the skull to reach their locations, called the cranial nerves.

-The eighth cranial nerve (properly known as the 'vestibulocochlear' nerve) is the one which serves hearing and balance.
-It is really in two parts: one part of the nerve is associated with transmitting sound information and the other with sending balance information to the brain.
+The eighth cranial nerve is incharge of hearing and balance.
+The two parts of these nerves will control the transmitting sound information and the other sending balance information to the brain.

-Acoustic neuromas usually grow slowly over a period of years and when large may press on normal brain tissue.
-Larger tumours can press on another nerve in the same area (the fifth cranial nerve or 'trigeminal' nerve) which is the nerve concerned with facial sensation.
+Acoustic neuroma tumor grows slowly in years and when large may press on normal brain tissue.
+Larger tumours can press on another nerve in the same area which is the nerve concerned with facial sensation which may cause facial paralysis.

-Acoustic neuroma is a slow‑growing benign tumour and symptoms often develop gradually over several years.
-The most common Acoustic neuroma symptom is loss of hearing in the affected ear.
-This may be accompanied by a buzzing or ringing noise in the ear (tinnitus) and a feeling of fullness and sometimes pain in the ear.
-Dizziness and poor balance are also fairly common.
+Acoustic neuroma tumor develop slowly over several years.
+The most common Acoustic neuroma tumor symptom is loss of hearing, and accompanied by a buzzing or tinnitus and sometimes pain in the ear.
+Dizziness and poor balance can also be one condition.

 1. Ear injuries,